Andrii Derkach: Summer 2020 Senate hearings

-During the summer of 2020, the United States Senate Homeland Security and Governmental Affairs, which was chaired by Ron Johnson, held hearings into the relationships among Burisma, Mykola Zlochevsky, and the Bidens.
+During the summer of 2020, the United States Senate Committee on Homeland Security and Governmental Affairs, which was chaired by Ron Johnson, held hearings into the relationships among Burisma, Mykola Zlochevsky, and the Bidens.
 Blue Star Strategies is a public relations firm that had worked for Burisma.
 A contractor with Blue Star Strategies, Andrii Telizhenko (Андрій Теліженко) was likely to be subpoenaed for testimony during the United States Senate investigations but the Republican plan involving his testimony was cancelled just before he would have testified to the Senate because of his ties to Andrii Derkach.

-U.S. sanctions
+U.S. sanctions and investigations

 On 10 September 2020, the U.S. Treasury Department sanctioned Derkach "for attempting to influence the U.S. electoral process," while also alleging that Derkach "ha[d] been an active Russian agent for over a decade, maintaining close connections with the Russian Intelligence Services."
 The sanctions include freezing all of Derkach's property interests subject to U.S. jurisdiction and prohibiting U.S. persons from engaging in transactions with him and with entities of which Derkach owns 50 percent or more.
-The Treasury Department applied sanctions against Derkach associates on January 11, 2021, with Treasury secretary Steven Mnuchin saying in a statement, "Russian disinformation campaigns targeting American citizens are a threat to our democracy.
+On January 11, 2021, the Treasury Department sanctioned Derkach associates with Treasury secretary Steven Mnuchin saying in a statement, "Russian disinformation campaigns targeting American citizens are a threat to our democracy.
 The United States will continue to aggressively defend the integrity of our election systems and processes."
 The January 2021 sanctions also sanctioned the "former Ukrainian Government officials Konstantin Kulyk, Oleksandr Onyshchenko, Andriy Telizhenko, and current Ukraine Member of Parliament Oleksandr Dubinsky" as part of "Derkach's inner circle".

-U.S. federal investigations
+In May 2021 Facebook took a Ukrainian influence-for-hire network offline which included Derkach.

 In April 2021, Forensic News reported that Derkach came under the scrutiny of prosecutors investigating Russian interference in the presidential election in 2020.
-“I have been briefed that prosecutors are scrutinizing Derkach as part of the Giuliani probe,” attorney Kenneth McCallion told Forensic News.

-The New York Times later confirmed that prosecutors were investigating whether Derkach and other Ukrainians "helped orchestrate a wide-ranging plan to meddle in the 2020 presidential campaign, including using Rudolph W. Giuliani to spread their misleading claims about President Biden and tilt the election in Donald J. Trump's favor."
+In May 2021 the New York Times confirmed that prosecutors investigated whether Derkach and other Ukrainians "helped orchestrate a wide-ranging plan to meddle in the 2020 presidential campaign, including using Rudolph W. Giuliani to spread their misleading claims about President Biden and tilt the election in Donald J. Trump's favor."

-Other engagements
+Legal action in Ukraine

+In June 2022, the Security Service of Ukraine (SBU) said that Derkach received funds from the Russian GRU to create private security companies that Russia planned to use to capture Ukraine, and that Prosecutor General of Ukraine had started a pre-trial investigation into his role.
+In November 2023 Ukrainian police and prosecutors accused Derkach of treason, membership in a criminal network including Oleksandr Dubinsky, nicknamed «Buratino» (Pinocchio) and Kostyantyn Kulyk, nicknamed «Ptychka» (Little Bird), created by the deputy head of the Russian GRU, Volodymyr Alekseev.

+Personal life

-From 2010 to 2013 he was a member of the Inter-Council Presence of the Russian Orthodox Church.
+From 2010 to 2013 Derkach was a member of the Inter-Council Presence of the Russian Orthodox Church.

-In May 2021 Facebook took a Ukrainian influence-for-hire network offline.
-Facebook attributed the network to organizations and consultants linked to Ukrainian politicians including Andriy Derkach.